Skip to Content

 Performance test

-In terms of performance, OBS wins the battle.
-While testing OBS, I saw a 5 to 10 percent increase in CPU usage.
+In terms of performance, OBS wins.
+While testing OBS, I saw only a 5 to 10 percent increase in CPU usage.

-In contrast, the performance impact of Streamlabs OBS was 15 to 20 percent which is reasonably high compared to OBS.
+In contrast, the performance impact of Streamlabs OBS was 15 to 20 percent, which is reasonably high compared to its opponent.

 Winner: OBS